 The selections of the contest My Thesis in 180 seconds (MT180) will be held on Wednesday 12 January, Tuesday 18 January and Friday 4 February 2022 face-to-face (not remote).
 For each participant, the goal is to present his or her research in simple, straightforward terms in 3 minutes before an audience.
 This is thus an exercise in popularizing the thesis and explaining it, in French or English, in a clear, concise and compelling manner – all with the support of a single slide !

 The public is welcome to listen and encourage the candidates during the selections and nominate his/her favourite candidate.
 A prize of CHF 200 will be awarded after each selection session (12 January,m 18 January and 4 February) to the candidate selected by the public.
 Fourteen participants will be selected following the sessions for the EPFL Final which will take place on 24 March 2022.

-COVID Certificate required to access the room.
+- COVID 2G certificate required for everyone to access the room.
+Identification required.

 - General public

 - Service de promotion des sciences / Science Outreach Departement